Transformers (sculptures): Installation

-In January 2021 brain and cognitive scientist Newton Howard, who specializes in artificial intelligence, replaced two planter boxes with two metal sculptures in front of his house at 3614 Prospect Street NW in the Georgetown neighborhood of Washington, D.C.
+In January 2021 brain and cognitive scientist Newton Howard, who specializes in artificial intelligence, replaced two planter boxes with two metal sculptures in front of his townhouse at 3614 Prospect Street NW in the Georgetown neighborhood of Washington, D.C.
 The two-ton (1,814 kg) sculptures depict Bumblebee and Optimus Prime, characters from the Transformers media franchise, and measure approximately 10 feet (3 m) tall.
-Howard moved into the house in mid-2020 after he left Oxford University's Computational Neuroscience Laboratory and began working as a professor at nearby Georgetown University.
+The sculptures cost more than $25,000 each and were made in Taiwan.
+Howard purchased the townhouse in mid-2020 for $3.75 million after he left Oxford University's Computational Neuroscience Laboratory and began working as a professor at nearby Georgetown University.
+He later purchased an adjoining townhouse for $4.8 million and would often showcase his cars outside his residence, including a McLaren 720S, a Porsche Carrera GT, and a Porsche 918 Spyder, as well as a MRAP tank and a small airplane.
+Due to complaints from neighbors, Howard stopped displaying these items.

 Howard has many robots inside his house and other Transformers sculptures made of recycled motorcycle and car parts, the same material used for the Optimus Prime and Bumblebee sculptures outside.
 He commissioned an unnamed artist to create the Transformers sculptures to display in his office and home.
 Howard stated why he chose Transformers: "They represent the coalition of men and machine, working in harmony but as distinct entities.
 We create robotic and prosthetic arms and all of these things to compensate for damage.
 That does not make us robots.
 There are two distinct structures and creations, you know?
 Or at least that's what I believe, while there are others who believe robots will take over the world."

 In an interview with Slate magazine Newton said the sculptures were commissioned "because the Transformers represent human and machine living in harmony, if you will."
 When the journalist asked, "So that's why you have Autobots, not Decepticons", Newton replied, "Oh, so you understand!"
 Howard's interest in Transformers is also based on his work with the KIWI chip, which is a "1.2 by 2.2 millimeter implant prosthetic that interfaces with the brain in various regions you implant it in," and can potentially help people living with neurodegenerative disorders.
 According to Howard, "The Transformers are machines that have the core logic of a human.
 The KIWI chip has the core logic of a machine, inside a human."